Blogue

 What to do if you're showing signs of mold exposure

-If you suspect mold exposure, it’s important to act quickly to protect your health and your family’s.
+If you suspect mold contamination in indoor air, it's important to act quickly to protect your health and your family's.
 Here are the key steps:

 1. See a doctor promptly to assess your symptoms and get a proper diagnosis